 And finally, just remember cutting the cord is a lot like parenting: there is no one-size-fits-all approach.

 What may be right for your neighbor down the street or your sister in Poughkeepsie, NY may be completely wrong for your household.
 And that’s actually a good thing because it means you have the freedom and flexibility to mix and match services, devices, and methods to get the perfect solution for your needs.
 How many cable providers can give you that?

 Still have questions?
-You can always reach us via email for answers to more specific questions.
+You can always reach us via email for answers to more specific questions, or check out our personal setup for additional inspiration.
 Stream on!